codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 ### Could not find method firebaseAppDistribution() for arguments...

 ###### Description
-When trying to publish to Firebase app Distribution using Gradle build fails with this error "Could not find method firebaseAppDistribution() for arguments..."
+When publishing to Firebase app Distribution using Gradle, build fails with this error "Could not find method firebaseAppDistribution() for arguments..."

 ###### Couse
-This issue are likely caused by missing Distribution Gradle plugin or missing dependency for the App Distribution Gradle plugin.
+This issue is likely caused by missing Distribution Gradle plugin or missing dependency for the App Distribution Gradle plugin.

 ###### Solution
-1. In your root-level (project-level) Gradle file (<project>/build.gradle or <project>/build.gradle.kts), add the App Distribution Gradle plugin as a buildscript dependency:
+1. In your root-level (project-level) Gradle file (usually android/build.gradle), add the App Distribution Gradle plugin as a buildscript dependency:

 {{< highlight groovy "style=paraiso-dark">}}
 buildscript {